The Effortless Gent

 Being 30+ is no excuse to wear an ill fitted suit!
 Dress to your body type by making sure your suit is flattering yet comfortable; if you are relatively slim then a slim or tailored fit suit will be the way to go whilst a larger build may require a tailored or regular fit.
 If you work out a lot, an athletic fit suit is most appropriate.
-Here’s a Suit Direct top tip - if your suit is starting to feel a bit snug, don’t jump for the next size up straight away, get your tailor to let your jackets, trousers and shirts out a pinch so you’re still walking round in that excellent fit garment.
+Here’s a Suit Direct top tip - if your suit is starting to feel a bit snug, don’t jump for the next size up straight away, get your tailor to let your men’s trousers, jackets and shirts out a pinch so you’re still walking round in that excellent fit garment.
 There is a casually cool sweet spot between just too tight and a little bit baggy.

 A disastrous clash is never an option.
 It can look good on the right person.
 To be an effortless gentleman, you should be rocking earthy tones, navy and grey hues at work.
 On a night out you may want to be a little more daring; if you want to change it up, pair your blazer with jeans but ensure the jacket has a weight to it such as a herringbone so it complements your denim.
 To go out wearing the full suit, you want to wear complementary colours - consider your complexion here and remember not to wear an overbearing shirt; we are going for effortless, not adventurous remember.